 - Undisclosed "maintenance" fees deducted after a call or at regular intervals.

 - Cards charge you even when your call does not go through.

 - Per-call fees deducted from the call time.

 What should I do if I have a problem with a prepaid phone card?

-First, try contacting the card issuer, who is usually listed on the back of the card (or who can be identified by calling the customer service number listed on the card).
-If that doesn't work, you can file a complaint with the FCC.
+First, try calling the customer service number listed on the card.
+If you’re unable to contact the card issuer, you can file a complaint with the FCC.